-The WDA will:
+The new generation of LMDAs will:

-- Provide improved administrative efficiency and better alignment with the LMDA; - Remain the primary responsibility of the P/Ts with respect to the design and delivery of the employment and training programs funded under this Agreement; - Provide eligible clients access to employment and training programming that addresses critical points along the path to full participation in the labour market; - Highlight the importance of continuous improvement based on strengthened labour market information, sharing best practices, and fostering innovation; - Provide transparency and accountability in the use of funding and the public reporting of outcomes under this Agreement; and - Contribute to the development of performance measurement systems to track outcomes and demonstrate results to inform program and policy development.
+- Provide improved administrative efficiency; - Remain the primary responsibility of the P/Ts with respect to the design and delivery of the employment and training programs funded under the Agreement; - Provide eligible clients access to employment and training programming that addresses critical points along the path to full participation in the labour market; - Highlight the importance of continuous improvement based on strengthened labour market information, sharing best practices, and fostering innovation; - Provide transparency and accountability in use of funding and the public reporting of outcomes under this Agreement; and - Contribute to the development of performance measurement systems to track outcomes and demonstrate results to inform program and policy development.

-Canada and Newfoundland and Labrador share a common vision to support the employment and training needs of the Canadian labour market through an integrated, client-centered, outcomes-driven, employment and training model which is responsive to the evolving needs of individuals, employers, and communities.
+Canada and Newfoundland and Labrador share a common vision to support the employment and training needs of Canadian labour market through an integrated, client-centered, outcomes-driven, employment and training model which is responsive to the evolving needs of individuals, employers, and communities.